Canadian Occupational Projection System (COPS)

 Files

-This document presents the job openings results by component that underlay the 2022 COPS projections.
+This document presents the job openings, job seekers and imbalances for each component of the 2024 COPS projections.

 Files